Smeueg/Dotfiles/README.md

 Note: This is a *POST*-Install script so this **WILL NOT** install any dependencies automatically.

-## Using a git bare repository to manage your salty dotfiles
+## Using a git bare repository to manage your dotfiles
 Refer to the arch wiki: https://wiki.archlinux.org/index.php/Dotfiles